theuerc/interview_simulator/README.md

 docker-compose build flask-dev
 ```

-2. Copy a json with your Google Credentials into the project create a .env file with the following command:
+2. Copy a json with your Google Credentials into the project, then create a .env file with the following command:
 ```bash
 nano .env
 ```